Basel-nj/markdown-previewer/README.md

 # markdown-previewer

-hello there, your task is to:
+my-changes :
+- adding docs tab
+- fetch the markdown data from local json file

-- create a custom useLocalstorage hook and use it to store and retreive markdown content entered by user.
+- create custome hook (useLocalStorege) and use it to store and retreive markdown content entered by user .

-- add a new tab for "docs" like the one [here](https://ahmed0saber.github.io/markdown-previewer-with-oop/), you can use [this api](https://www.markdownguide.org/api/v1/)

-fork the repository and start working on it.

-best of luck.